-$$S^x = 100(BS - 0.75)$$ 315
+$$S^{x} = 100(BS - 0.75)$$ (1)

-316 $BS = 1 - (x - C)^2$
+$$BS = 1 - (x - C)^{2}$$ (2)

 This scoring method was chosen as we wanted participants to experience being unlucky, i.e. that they made the right decision but the lower probability outcome occurred.
-This meant that they would not necessarily receive a score that matched their decision-making ability, although if they were to play through enough rounds then on average those that chose the correct probability would achieve the best score.
+This meant that they would not

+317 necessarily receive a score that matched their decision-making ability, although if they were to play 318 through enough rounds then on average those that chose the correct probability would achieve the best 319 score.

-For a participant to understand when they were just 'unlucky', we felt it important to provide some kind of feedback as to whether they had madeaccurately interpreted the correct decision forecast or not.
-It was decided to give players traffic light coloured feedback corresponding to whether they had been correct [green], correct but unlucky [amber], incorrect but lucky [amber], or incorrect [red].
-The exact wording of these feedback messages was the subject of much debate.
-Many of those involved in the development of the weather game who have had experience communicating directly to the public were concerned about the unintended consequences of using words such as 'lucky' and 'unlucky'; for example that it could be misinterpreted that there is an element of luck in the forecasting process itself, rather than the individual being 'lucky' or 'unlucky' with the outcome.
-As a result the consensus was to use messaging such as "You provided good advice, but on this occasion it rained".
+321 For a participant to understand when they were just 'unlucky', we felt it important to provide some kind 322 of feedback as to whether they had accurately interpreted the forecast or not.
+It was decided to give 323 players traffic light coloured feedback corresponding to whether they had been correct [green], correct 324 but unlucky [amber], incorrect but lucky [amber], or incorrect [red].
+The exact wording of these feedback 325 messages was the subject of much debate.
+Many of those involved in the development of the weather 326 game who have had experience communicating directly to the public were concerned about the 327 unintended consequences of using words such as 'lucky' and 'unlucky'; for example that it could be 328 misinterpreted that there is an element of luck in the forecasting process itself, rather than the individual 329 being 'lucky' or 'unlucky' with the outcome.
+As a result the consensus was to use messaging such as 330 "You provided good advice, but on this occasion it rained".

-2.2.
+331 2.2.
 Assessing participants